Hypfer/Valetudo/docs/pages/installation/roborock.md

 * Distance between WiFi devices is to big.
 Try putting the robo near your PC.
 * Battery is lower than 20%.
 Please Charge.
 Place the Vacuum in the dock.

+#### Updating

+After you've installed your first rooted firmware image on the robot, subsequent firmware updates (if any) do no longer work via the OTA interface.
+Instead, you will need to use a build built with the "Build for manual installation".

+Once you have it, throw the tar into `/mnt/data` on the robot, untar and run `install_a.sh/install_b.sh`.
+The script will complain if it is not the right one for the currently booted partition, so just start with `_a`.

 </div>
 <div class="section-box">